l0k18/clog/readme.md

 ## Automatic

-As soon as you import it into your application it is instantly activated by an automatic init routine, and is available package-wide, enabling easy per-subsystem logging based on the application's filesystem hierarchy.
+As soon as you import it into your application it is instantly activated by an automatic init routine, and is available package-wide, enabling easy per-subsystem logging based on the application's filesystem hierarchy, as well as within packages, it is a one liner to declare a new subsystem.

 ## Channel-based